How E-Plan Works

 Applicant Pays at a Payment Center

-The permit fee can also be paid by the applicant at any Department of Finance Payment Center.
-To pay in person, the applicant must have the 9-digit permit application number.
+The permit fee can also be paid in person at any Department of Finance Payment Center.
+To pay in person you must know the 9-digit permit application number.

 Authorized User Downloads Permit Certificate from the Permit Portal

-If payment is made at a payment center, a building permit certificate will be printed at the time of payment.
+When payment is made at a payment center, a building permit certificate is printed at the time of payment.

-After either an in-person or online payment, an electronic building permit certificate will be available for download in the authorized user’s Dynamic Portal account.
+After either an in-person or online payment, a digital building permit certificate is available for download in the authorized user’s Permit Portal account.

 Authorized User Downloads Approved Drawings from ProjectDox